lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

   reopens whatever you last looked at in some other repo.
 The script opens the PR for the current branch, else the newest open PR, else the repo's own session.
-- All splits are even. `prefix+alt+e` puts them back that way after resizing.
+- All splits are even. `prefix+=` puts them back that way after resizing.
-- A restored session already has its tabs, so the startup hook leaves it alone.
-  Same for any session where something is running.
+- Spaces holding a running program or an agent are never rebuilt, on startup or by hand.
 - The startup hook waits for the root pane to finish sourcing rc files before deciding whether anything is running in it.
 Judging that on one sample reads a shell still loading `.bashrc` as busy.